inet256/inet256/README.md

 ## License
 Code in this repository is by default licensed under the GPL as defined in `LICENSE`.
-Some of the sub-directories contain their own `LICENSE` files for the LGPL as defined therein.
+Some of the sub-directories contain their own `LICENSE` files for the LGPL, or MPL as defined therein.
 That license applies to the sub-tree.

 In summary: you should be able to import an inet256 client in a language of your choice and do whatever you want.